per2jensen/dar-backup/README.md

   If you for some reason need to rerun a restore test from an existing archive, use this option.
   'archive' is the dar archive name without ".<slice#>.dar"

-  dar-backup expects the archive to be located at the path set in SERVER_DIR in the config file.
+  dar-backup expects the archive to be located at the path set in MOUNT_POINT in the config file.

 ## --verbose
   More chatty log messages written to log file and sent to Discord